← All resources

 The Complete College Admissions Roadmap: 9th to 12th Grade

-9th Grade: Laying the Foundation
+9th Grade: laying the foundation

 9th grade is about building strong habits and a solid academic base.
 Colleges will see these grades, and they matter more than most families expect.